Partner with TSIA

 Post Date: December 13, 2018

-Dustin Shulkin is a senior member success manager within TSIA's Member Success department.
-He is assigned to a pool of accounts within TSIA’s enterprise segment and is ultimately responsible for helping members maximize the value of TSIA membership.
+Dustin Shulkin is a former senior member success manager within TSIA's Member Success department.
 Prior to joining TSIA, Dustin was a student at the University of California, Berkeley, and holds a Bachelor of Arts degree in Philosophy.